manticoresoftware/manticoresearch/docs/sphinxql_reference/debug_syntax.rst

 	+-------------+------------------------------------------+
 	1 row in set (0,00 sec)

-Another debug subcommand, ``shutdown`` will send the TERM signal to the daemon and so, will cause it's shutdown.
+Another debug subcommand ``shutdown`` will send a TERM signal to the daemon and so will make it shut down.
-Since it is quite dangerous (nobody wants accidentally stop production service), it 1) need VIP connection, and 2) need the password.
-For choosed password you need to generate the token with ``debug token`` subcommand, and put it into ref:`shutdown_token` param of searchd section of config file.
-If no such section exists, or if the hash of provided password is not match to the token stored in config, subcommand will do nothing.
-Otherwize it will cause 'clean' shutdown of the daemon.
+Since it is quite dangerous (nobody wants accidentally stop a production service), it 1) needs a VIP connection, and 2) needs the password.
+For the chosen password you need to generate a token with ``debug token`` subcommand, and put it into ref:`shutdown_token` param of searchd section of the config file.
+If no such section exists, or if a hash of the provided password does not match with the token stored in the config, the subcommand will do nothing.
+Otherwise it will cause 'clean' shutdown of the daemon.